£100 cash and up to £90 in Deliveroo vouchers

 Arranged overdraft

-With our Student Account, you can apply for an interest-free tiered arranged overdraft of up to £1,500 in Years 1 to 3 and up to £2,000 in years 4 to 6.
-You’ll need to be 18 years old to apply for an overdraft.
+If you’re 18 or over, you can apply for an interest free arranged overdraft of up to £1,500 in years 1 to 3 and then up to £2,000 in years 4 to 6.

 All overdrafts are subject to our assessment of your circumstances and are repayable on demand.